On this page:

 Related Standards:

-• BS 5266-1: Emergency Lighting
+• BS 5266-1:2016: Emergency Lighting Code of Practice

-• BS EN 50200, BS 8434-2: Fire testing of cables
+• BS EN 50200, BS 8434-2: Fire Testing of Cables

-• UK Building Regulations, Section B for fire safety
+• UK Building Regulations, Section B for Fire Safety

 On This page